 We started with a simple, human insight that arose from qualitative research: people looking for a new apartment come from all backgrounds and all walks of life.
 What they have in common is a mindset, not an identity: They’re looking for a fresh start.
 Finding these “Fresh-Starters” wasn’t easy with the existing resources.
 So we created our own.

 We set up a data management platform and then developed a custom process for testing-and-learning of audience segments and ad messaging.
 One high-performing audience that we identified through audience testing, for instance, was newly engaged couples.
 We validated this learning through quickly developed ad creative for social ad platforms, and then scaled to display ad placements as well.
 We kept adding new priority audiences as data insights emerged.

 “When the existing tools can’t get you where you need to go, invent ones that can.”

 Nichola Perrigo, VP of Digital Marketing at RPA

 Knowing that data is only as useful as how you manage it, we built the ability to learn into our system and approach.
 The more we explored and tested, the more we discovered about the people searching for particular apartments, their attributes, and the kinds of messages and ad creative they found most relevant.
 One part technology, one part an insane level of collaboration across disciplines.

-This media plan succeeded in driving leads and business, as well as making everything else smarter — and in recognition of our collaboration around audience data, this campaign was received the highest awarded programmatic marketing Effie in the inaugural year that programmatic became a distinct Effie category.
+This media plan succeeded in driving leads and business, as well as making everything else smarter — and in recognition of our collaboration around audience data, this campaign received the highest-awarded programmatic marketing Effie in the inaugural year that programmatic became a distinct Effie category.